Leejjon/SimpleJerseyService/README.md

 The maven-dependency plugin will copy all jars to the appengine-staging folder.

-Now we can run with:
+Now we can run on Windows with: java -p simple-service-1.0-SNAPSHOT.jar;appengine-staging/ --module myModule/com.example.Main localhost

+On Linux
-java -p classes;appengine-staging\ --module myModule/com.example.Main
+java -p simple-service-1.0-SNAPSHOT.jar:appengine-staging/ --module myModule/com.example.Main localhost

+On App Engine, see app.yaml file.